Travelers use mobile apps to book flights

 Mobile applications have become the personal assistant in the travels of business people and tourists, which helps them to search and buy air tickets or accommodation, rent a car or discover activities for spending their free time at their destination.

-• 61% of travelers use a mobile app "almost always" or "sometimes"
+• 61% of travelers use a mobile application "almost always" or "sometimes"

 to book flights